gmlewis/go-flutter-stylizer/README.md

 - `sortClassesWithinFile` (default: `false`)
   - Whether to sort multiple classes within each file.

+As of `v0.1.15`, a new option flag was added:
+- `processEnumsLikeClasses` (default: `false`)
+  - Whether to process enums identically to how classes are processed.

 These features are experimental and should be used with caution.
 Please file any bugs you find on the [GitHub issue tracker].